flummiy/flummiy/README.md

 ## Skills
 [![My Skills](https://skillicons.dev/icons?i=rust,python,c,cpp)](https://skillicons.dev)

-## Interests
+## Learning
-At the moment I am mostly interested in 3D/Graphics programming.
+Right now I am trying to become as knowledgable as I can about Rust before I venture into another topic.

 <!--
 **flummi1/flummi1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.